Kevin Allen (author): Published work

 Allen's second book, The Case of the Missing Cutlery: A Leadership Course for the Rising Star, weaves a "Gladwellian" personal anecdote involving missing cutlery into a course on emotionally intelligent leadership.
 Allen discusses the case of the missing cutlery on BBC Radio's Four Thought talk series on July 7, 2013.
 Allen's third book Emotify!
 The Power of the Human Element in Game-based Learning, Serious Games and Experiential Education was co-written with Dr. Michael J. Sutton and published in 2019.

 KevinAllenPartners Inc. and E I Games

-In 2010, Allen created a growth consulting firm KevinAllenPartners Company.
-In June 2012 KevinAllenPartners Company rebranded under the name rekap Inc. specializing in growth readiness, leadership and business training.
+In 2010, Allen started a growth consulting firm KevinAllenPartners Company.
+In June 2012, KevinAllenPartners Company rebranded under the name rekap Inc. specializing in growth readiness, leadership and business training.
 The company has offices in London, England and New York City, New York.
 In 2013, he launched E I Games LLC, which specializes in award-winning emotional intelligence leadership and sales training games.

 College and University

 Kevin is an adjunct professor of Marketing and Advertising beginning in 2019.
 He teaches graduate and undergraduate courses both on a live, online, and asynchronous basis.

-Kevin holds a PhD in Management with a specialization in Organizational Psychology.
+Kevin holds a PhD in management with a specialization in Organizational Psychology.